MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 The **Physical Inventory Recording** report can be printed from each recording and contains empty quantity fields for entering the counted inventory.
 When a user is done counting, and the quantities are entered on the **Physical Inventory Recording** page, you choose the **Finish** action.
 This transfers the quantities to the related lines on the **Physical Inventory Order** page.
 Functionality ensures that no item count can be recorded twice.

 > [!NOTE]
-> This procedure describes how to perform a physical inventory using documents, a method that provides more control and supports distributing the counting to multiple employees.
+> This article describes how to perform a physical inventory using documents, a method that provides more control and supports distributing the counting to multiple employees.
 You can also perform the task by using journals, such as the **Phys.
 Inventory Journals** and **Whse.
 Phys.
 Inventory Journals** pages.
 For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).<br /><br />
-> Note that if you use the Bins functionality, then you cannot use physical inventory orders.
+> Note that if you use the Zones functionality, then you cannot use physical inventory orders.
 Instead, use **Whse.
 Phys.
 Inventory Journal** page to count your warehouse entries before synchronizing them with item ledger entries.

 Counting inventory by using documents consist of the following overall steps: